open-feature/open-feature-operator/docs/concepts.md

 **When deploying an application via GitOps, we recommend using the `flagd-proxy` mode, which doesn't suffer from the shortcomings above.**

-The `"filepath"` provider requires no such communication, but relies on the fact that [Kubernetes automatically updates mounted ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/#mounted-configmaps-are-updated-automatically).
+The `"file"` provider requires no such communication, but relies on the fact that [Kubernetes automatically updates mounted ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/#mounted-configmaps-are-updated-automatically).
 The disadvantage of this approach is that flag configuration updates may take as long as two minutes to propagate, depending on cluster configuration:

 > "the total delay from the moment when the ConfigMap is updated to the moment when new keys are projected to the Pod can be as long as the kubelet sync period + cache propagation delay"